 Is Circadian Shield free like f.lux?

-No. Circadian Shield starts at $39/year founder pricing with a 14-day free trial that includes full Pro features. f.lux is free, but it only adjusts color temperature.
+No. Circadian Shield Pro is $47, a one-time payment that covers up to 3 computers on Mac and Windows, with free updates and a 14-day money-back guarantee. f.lux is free, but it only adjusts color temperature.
 Circadian Shield adds deeper dimming, PWM flicker and eye strain comfort modes, 11 display modes, a break timer, and melanopic EDI calibration.

 Does Circadian Shield work on Windows like f.lux does?

 Yes.
-Circadian Shield is available on both Mac and Windows.
+Circadian Shield is available on both Mac and Windows, and one purchase covers up to 3 computers across both platforms.

 What does Circadian Shield do that f.lux does not?